justinfrevert/Runtime-Contract-Interactions/README.md

 ## Motivation

-Examples of contract-to-runtime interactions are frequently asked about. `Chain extensions` are recommended for this case, and there are [several examples of them available](https://paritytech.github.io/ink-docs/macros-attributes/chain-extension).
-A full example of interactions made between both ink! smart contracts and a substrate runtime has not been developed in a recent Substrate version.
+Examples of contract-to-runtime interactions are asked about in the context of Substrate support. `Chain extensions` are recommended for this case, and there are [several examples of them available](https://paritytech.github.io/ink-docs/macros-attributes/chain-extension).
+An example repository demonstrating chain extensions as well as pallet-to-contract calls has not been developed in a recent Substrate version.

 ## Prerequisites